After you've written your Hangout app, it's time to actually run it inside of a Hangout. This document walks you through that process.

 - Choose the Developer tab.

-- Click the app that you want to run privately from the list of apps you have registered in the Google Developers Console.
+- Select the app that you want to run privately from the list of apps you have registered in the Google API Console.

 Private apps display a special toolbar at the top, which is labeled Manage Developed Apps.
 The toolbar contains four buttons, which are useful for debugging your app during development: